nychealth/EH-dataportal/README.md

 - [Hugo](https://gohugo.io/)
 - [Grunt](https://gruntjs.com/)

 Our git patterns are to develop on branches labelled hotfix-, content-, or feature-.
-Keep breanch work focused on discrete tasks to avoid merge conflicts later.
+Keep branch work focused on discrete tasks to avoid merge conflicts later.

 In your local development environment, start the server by typing `hugo serve --environment local --disableFastRender` into the terminal.
 - `hugo serve` starts the server - you can then browse the site at http://localhost:1313/ehs-data-portal-frontend-temp